 Word and PowerPoint have options to embed a font into the document, so why doesn’t it work?

-But it doesn’t always work that way.
+It doesn’t always work that way.
 Open the document on another computer and some totally different font appears.
 In some cases, with symbol fonts, some totally different symbol shows up.

 It’s not a strictly a bug in Office, even though it looks and quacks like a mallardian bug.
 Office is behaving correctly, however there’s no warning or indication that font embedding won’t work.

 The problem is licensing.
 Any font that you buy can have limitations on its use and one of the limits is embedding a font.
 Most purchased fonts don’t let you embed them into documents.

 Office obeys that font restriction but Microsoft has NO warning that when trying to embed a restricted font.

 You might think there would be a warning under the Info | Check for Issues available to test documents before they are sent out.
 Bad luck, there’s nothing font related.